 Once you’ve learned how to grow white lace flowers, the plants seem to pretty much take care of themselves.
 White lace flower care involves regular irrigation in the growing season, but not too much.

 White lace flower information suggests that these plants do not suffer from either pest issues or diseases, making white lace flower care a snap.
 You may want to deadhead, at least early in the season.
-But left to their own devices, white lace flowers self-seed prolifically and will reappear in your spring garden.
+Left to their own devices though, white lace flowers self-seed prolifically and will reappear in your spring garden.